RohithKodukula/pic10c/README.md

 ### Back to Work
 The layout I had implemented worked just fine.
 I connected all the signals from the spin boxes and sliders to the update_label() function that I had written to update the grade.

 I ran into a problem where the radio buttons didn't properly update the grade on press.
+Quickly resolved using the `clicked()` signal.

 ## Final Project: Minesweeper
 The main hinderance in starting the final project was my inability to compile in my Qt environment.
 Emailing back and forth with the TA I had to install Qt several times from scratch.
 This process is detailed above in the "Installation Problems" section.